tungtose/sickle_ui/README.md

 - The root one is `UiRoot`.
 The entity spawned in the `UiRoot` context does not have a `Parent` entity, hence it will be a root `Node`.
 - The most common regular context is `Entity`, which can be acquired by calling `commands.ui_builder(entity)`.
-Where `entity` is an entity - ID - acquired by some other means, such as spawing or querying.
+Where `entity` is an entity - ID - acquired by some other means, such as spawning or querying.

 > [!TIP]
 > Other contexts are specific for use cases, such as the tab container's or that of the menu system.
 You'll